xmuSistone/AnimRichEditor/README.md

 * One project uses EditText + ImageSpan, maybe it's highly efficiency, but it's not that stable and robust.
 * and so on..

-However, most of them are uncomfortable and inconvenient.<br><br>
+However, most of them are uncomfortable and inconvenient.<br>
 I implement this rich editor by using SrollView + LinearLayout.
-As you know, there may exist many views in this Editor, but you can never doubt that SrollView + LinearLayout could be quite smooth if you deal child-views reasonably.
+As you know, there may exist many views in this Editor, but you can never doubt that SrollView + LinearLayout could be quite smooth if you deal child-views reasonably. <br>
 Besides, LinearLayout could add some special animations when adding/deleting child-views.
 ####captured images
 <td>
 	 <img src="capture01.gif" width="300" height="500" />